View on GitHub

 A simple data model for Performing Arts Events and related Places, People and Organizations.

 The Artsdata data model (ontology) is a sub-set of Schema.org along with a few controlled vocabularies specific to Artsdata.
-The data mode is formally represented in SHACL here.
+The data mode is formally represented using the language SHACL here.

-The classes and properties used in Artsdata represent a “thin” layer of data roughly specified by Google Event Structured Data.
-The main difference is that Artsdata enforces links between entities within Artsdata and interlinks URIs outside of Artsdata including links to Wikidata and other LOD (Linked Open Data) sources.
-Artsdata also generates unique global identifiers (IRIs also called URIs) for classes such as Event, Person, Place, and Organization.
+The classes and properties used in Artsdata resemble Google Event Structured Data.
+The main difference is that Artsdata creates links between entities within Artsdata and interlinks URIs outside of Artsdata including links to Wikidata and other LOD (Linked Open Data) sources.
+Artsdata also generates unique global identifiers (IRIs also called URIs) for classes such as Events, Persons, Places, and Organizations.

 Here are the main Classes used in Artsdata.